 Proust may have had his madeleines but, if you are British, nothings brings back memories faster than a biting into a Jammy Dodger.

 There’s something so nostalgic about these simple shortbread biscuits sandwiched together with jam.
-And right now I am ALL about riding that nostalgic baking wave.
+And right now I am ALL about riding that nostalgic baking wave (case in point?
+Pineapple Upside Down Cake).

 When it comes to baking I am a firm believer that homemade is best and these Jammy Dodgers are significantly fresher and tastier than their shop-bought counterparts.